codrsquad/portable-python/README.rst

 The idea here is to allow for automated systems to:

-- Easily obtain a python binary, that can be use it in sandboxes / workstations / laptops / instances...
+- Easily obtain a python binary, that can be used in sandboxes / workstations / laptops / instances...

 - Have an open source tool that can compile such portable pythons reliably, without having to worry about the compilation part.